figma/architecture-diagram-components/README.md

   </a>
 </p>

 Check out this [example diagram](https://www.figma.com/community/file/989634471195357925?fuid=839190457814534351) we made 📈.

 ## Usage:
 To use these components in your own files:

-* Duplicate this community file!
+* Duplicate the community file!
 * You can either: publish the components as a library (if you're on a professional plan) and import them via the component tab in FigJam.
 This has the advantage of maintaining the links between the components and the library.
 * OR copy and paste components directly in your FigJam or Figma file.